vweinblatt123/HW11-RiskyBusiness/README.md

-# HW 11 - Risky Business
+# HW11 - Risky Business

 ## Resampling

 *Which model had the best balanced accuracy score?*

-The two undersampling models have the best balanced accuracy score at 99.37%.
+The two oversampling models have the best balanced accuracy score at 99.37%.

 *Which model had the best recall score?*

-The two undersampling models have the best recall score at 99.38%.
+The two oversampling models have the best recall score at 99.38%.

 *Which model had the best geometric mean score?*

-The two undersampling models have the best geometric mean score at 99.37%.
+The two oversampling models have the best geometric mean score at 99.37%.

 ## Ensemble Learning